microsoft/online-experimentation-metric-collections/azure-ai-agent/README.md

 ### Instrumentation

 1. **Azure AI Agent Service**
     This metric is supposed to be used with [Azure AI Agent service](https://learn.microsoft.com/en-us/azure/ai-services/agents/overview).
+[Tracing](https://learn.microsoft.com/en-us/azure/ai-services/agents/concepts/tracing) should also be enabled through AI foundary portal.
 2. **TargetingId on spans**
    **to be determined